How to change your country and unblock any Netflix library using a VPN

 Unblocks Netflix: Argentina, Australia, Brazil, Canada, Chile, Colombia, India, Indonesia, Israel, Japan, Malaysia, Mexico, New Zealand, Philippines, Russia, Singapore, South Korea, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, Vietnam

 PrivateVPN is a Swedish company that offers a VPN with great speeds and a focus on high privacy and anonymity.
 Thanks to Swedish legislation they are not required to save any traffic logs which makes this an attractive option if you care about that sort of thing.

-In terms of price they are the cheapest of the VPNs that we tested with Netflix, while at the same time giving you access to 24 supported Netflix regions.
-This number sounds great but it's important to notice that none of the EU catalogs are included, so if you want to watch Spanish Netflix, this VPN is not for you.
-If you're happy with the list of countries though, you have here a VPN that unblocks a ton of titles for only a couple bucks per month… Thumbs up for that!
+In terms of price they are the cheapest of the VPNs that we tested with Netflix, while at the same time giving you access to 25 supported Netflix regions.
+This number is great and it includes American Netflix, Japanese Netflix and UK Netflix, but it's important to note that none of the EU catalogs are included.
+If you want to watch German or French Netflix we would recommend Surfshark instead.
+If you're happy with the list of countries, you have here a VPN that unblocks a ton of titles for only a couple bucks per month.
+Thumbs up for that!

 Similar to the other providers, PrivateVPN offer a 30 day money back guarantee (or 100GB transferred, whichever comes first).

 Price: from 2.00 USD per month (click here to see the current deal)

 Number of simultaneous devices: 10 devices

 Platforms supported: Windows, iOS, Android, MacOS, Amazon Fire TV

 Also works with: Hulu, Amazon Prime Video, Disney Plus, DAZN, BBC, HBO, Fox, CBS, USTVNow, ESPN, NBC Sports